datacarpentry/python-ecology-lesson/_extras/guide.md

 If the students have trouble generating the output, or anything happens with that, there is a file called "sample output" that contains the data file they should generate.

-## 04-merging-data
+## 05-merging-data

 * In the data folder, there are two survey data files: survey2001.csv and survey2002.csv.
 Read the data into Python and combine the files to make one new data frame.
-Create a plot of average site weight by year grouped by sex.
+Create a plot of average plot weight by year grouped by sex.
 Export your results as a CSV and make sure it reads back into Python properly.

 ~~~
 # read the files: